You wake up on a Saturday morning, notice an unexpected wet patch on your duvet, and realize your dog peed on your bed—it wasn’t just a bad dream.

 — Stępniak et al., 2023

 So when your dog marks your bed, it isn’t a power play or an act of defiance.
-Your bed carries your scent more strongly than almost anywhere else in the home — which to your dog makes it the most important surface in their environment to add their own signature to.
+Your bed carries your scent more strongly than anywhere else, making it important for your dog to add their own signature.

 It’s not spite.
 It’s communication.